 A civil partnership is a legal relationship which can be registered by two people of the same sex.
 If you are in a same-sex relationship, registering a civil partnership will give your relationship legal status.
 Furthermore added legal rights as well as responsibilities.

 Civil Partnership Dissolution: The First Legal Steps

 If a civil partnership breaks down, just as with divorce, there is a particular legal process for ending it.
 This is often known as Civil Partnership Dissolution.
 Ashmans Solicitors will ensure that this important process is handled with care and attention.
 Your Family Law Solicitor will develop a clear understanding of your wishes and the approach you want to take.
-They will support a conciliatory process if that is first sought, move to protect your assets, and, if relevant, secure what you are entitled to.
+They will support a conciliatory process if that is first sought.
+Then move to protect your assets, and, if relevant.
+Likewise secure what you are entitled to.
 The courts will need proof that your partnership has broken down.
 You must be able to prove at least one of the following: